The

 hands of culture in Civilization

-and Its Discontents
+and Its Discontents.

 Underlying all three of these occultist postures is a revulsion against science, technology, evolution and intellectual competence.
-Implicit in the occultist theory is the assumption that there is nothing left to learn except to rote-memorize some Hindu chants, to rote-recite some glib theosophical dogmas, to quiet the restless, inquiring mind. " — Timothy Leary A psychological migration
+Implicit in the occultist theory is the assumption that there is nothing left to learn except to rote-memorize some Hindu chants, to rote-recite some glib theosophical dogmas, to quiet the restless, inquiring mind. "

 into the unconscious, into the dream, must correspond to a migration into